-The results of the testing met the FHWA requirements and, therefore, the devices described above and detailed in the enclosed drawings are acceptable for use on the NHS under the range of conditions tested, when proposed by a State.
+The results of the testing met the FHWA requirements and, therefore, the devices described in the various requests above and detailed in the enclosed drawings are acceptable for use on the NHS under the range of conditions tested, when proposed by a State.
+The Rubbersand barricade ballast may be used on any acceptable A-Frame or "Parade-style" barricade when placed no higher than approximately 14 inches above the ground (as measured to the bottom of the Rubbersand weight.)